AdamNuclear/astream/README.md

     - [flask](https://pypi.python.org/pypi/Flask)

 ## Running
-First mount your music into `data` directory and then run:
+First mount your music into `data` directory (or just copy some testing files here) and then run:

     python backend/run.py